-When the computer enters sleep mode, the following events occur in addition to what occurs in screen blank mode:
+When the computer enters sleep mode, the following events occur:

 - The LCD is powered off.

 - The hard disk drive or solid-state drive is powered off.

 - The microprocessor stops.

 To put your computer into sleep mode, press Fn+4 or open the Start menu, click O Power, and then click Sleep.